GXXXL/restapi-by-springmvc/README.md

-This project shows how to create restapi with springmvc.
+This project shows how to create restful api with springmvc.